“Treat people who don’t get jobs as well as people who do.”

-Monitor your company on employer review sites
+Monitor what people say about your company on employer review sites and social media

 Today’s job seekers are more informed than ever, often checking employer reviews before applying for a position.
 In fact, 55% of job seekers report avoiding certain companies after reading negative reviews.
 If you don’t take negative comments seriously and own up to your hiring mistakes, you risk losing out on high-quality candidates.

 Candidates might also talk about their experiences on social media platforms and online forums like Reddit.
 These personal insights give prospective candidates a transparent look into your company—so once again, you want to know what people are saying.